 - Business Formations and Transactions.
-Mike assists individuals and business throughout numerous industries in a variety of matters, including entity selection and formation; drafting shareholder and operating agreements; taxable and tax-free purchases and sales of businesses; and detailed analysis of corporate, individual and partnership tax issues.
+Mike assists individuals and businesses throughout numerous industries in a variety of matters, including entity selection and formation; drafting shareholder and operating agreements, taxable and tax-free purchases and sales of businesses (stock purchase, asset purchases, and mergers), and detailed analysis of a variety of federal income tax matters, including corporate, partnership, individual, and transfer tax issues.

 - Business and Farm Succession Planning.
-He identifies tax efficient exit strategies for the owners of a wide variety of businesses to achieve their goals, including the sale of a successful business to fund the owner's retirement or charitable goals and passing a family-owned business on to the next generation.
-Mike is also familiar with the particular needs and goals of family-owned farming operations.
+He identifies tax efficient exit strategies for the owners of a wide variety of businesses to achieve their goals (including estate tax planning), including the sale of a successful business to fund the owner's retirement or charitable goals and passing a family-owned business on to the next generation.
+This often includes planned gifting, estate planning, and part-gift/part-sale transactions.
+Mike is also familiar with the particular needs and goals of family-owned farming operations and the unique planning challenges in that industry.

 - Agri-Business.
 Mike works on a variety of agricultural and cooperative law matters.
 This includes assisting with cooperative formation and governance, compliance with the Capper-Volstead Act, contract drafting and review, entity selection and governance for farm operations and detailed analysis of state and federal tax issues.